-Certificate of Competency: English as a Second Language Pronunciation producing isolated sounds to speaking clearly and fluently in extended sentences and conversations.
+Certificate of Competency: English as a Second Language Pronunciation

+The ESL Pronunciation Program provides instruction in the sounds of spoken American English.
+Students' progress from identifying and producing isolated sounds to speaking clearly and fluently in extended sentences and conversations.
 Instructional focus includes understanding the relationship of phonology, syntax and semantics to the rules of American English pronunciation.
 Soft skills, critical thinking skills and cultural awareness are incorporated throughout the courses.
 Upon completion of this program, students receive a program certificate and are prepared to apply pronunciation strategies and techniques in higher educational settings, vocational training and in the workplace.